 Wipe out the extra solvent with the help of tissue paper and allow the gun to dry.
 If you find dust on the gun, brush it off.

 Now repeat the procedure again with a fresh chamois cloth and little oil and wipe the gunmetal.
 It will bring shine to your gun and work as a barrier to rust.

 Some of the things to keep in mind while oiling is:

 Once finished, reassemble your gun and store it safely at a secured place which is out of reach of children.

-You can generally keep your guns made of gunmetal rust free by cleaning it periodically.
+You can generally keep your guns and statues made of gunmetal rust free by cleaning it periodically.